Can You Swim With Pacemaker

 Can Swimming Affect the Pacemaker’s Function?

 Swimming does not usually affect the pacemaker’s function.
-However, it’s advised not to swim for long periods in unnecessarily cold water or swim in turbulent waters as it may affect the heart’s functioning.
+However, it’s advised not to swim long in unnecessarily cold or turbulent waters as it may affect the heart’s functioning.

 Are There Any Precautions to Take While Swimming With a Pacemaker?